 There is a lot of flexibility for a business account with GBP – especially with how your information is displayed on every platform.

-Another feature that is unique to your Google Business Profile account is that you can manage your online reputation.
+Another feature that is unique to your Google Business Profile account is that you can manage your Google reviews and online reputation.
 Thanks to a new Review Management feature, you can see all your reviews from one location.
 This feature is a godsend for a business owners since it allows them to respond to them directly from the GBP dashboard or search.

 You can also see how your business stacks up against the competitors with the Review Management feature.